Explore admissions and advising for the UNM PA program.

 Undergraduate and graduate coursework factors into GPAs.
 Only coursework completed at the time of application submissions will be factored into all GPAs.
 All attempts of courses that fall within the parameters of each GPA calculation are factored into GPAs for admission to o ur program, regardless of whether the course was repeated or the grade was "replaced."

-Applicants must complete a minimum of 1,000 direct patient care hours at the time of application, either in a patient care setting or a significant community care environment.
+Applicants must have completed a minimum of 1,000 direct patient care hours at the time of application, either in a patient care setting or a significant community care environment.
 Hours may be earned through a paid or volunteer position.
+The UNM PA Program does not project hours and does not recalculate hours following application submission.

 Applicants should also attempt to work with or shadow a PA to better understand the details of the occupation.
 Shadowing is encouraged but not required and does NOT count toward clinical experience.